Trump sues New York attorney general, seeking to end civil investigation - ExBulletin

 Trump sues New York attorney general, seeking to end civil investigation

-NEW YORK Former President Donald Trump sued New York Attorney General Letitia James on Monday using a familiar but rarely successful strategy as he seeks to end a years-long civil investigation into his practices which, according to him, are purely political.
+NEW YORK (AP) Former President Donald Trump sued New York Attorney General Letitia James on Monday using a familiar but rarely successful strategy as he seeks to end a multi-year civil investigation on his business practices which he says are purely political.

-The lawsuit describes James, a Democrat, as having “a personal disdain for Trump” and points to many statements she has made against him in recent years, including her support for “death” protests against him, her bragging that his office continued its administration.
-76 times and tweeted during her 2018 campaign that she had “her eyes on the Trump Tower” and that Trump “was running out of time.”
+The lawsuit describes James, a Democrat, as having a personal contempt for the ex-Republican president and highlights the many statements she has made about him, including her bragging that his office has sued his administration 76 times and tweeted during her 2018 campaign that she had her eyes on Trump Tower and that Trump was running out of time.

 James had announced her candidacy for governor of New York in late October, but earlier this month she suspended that campaign and cited ongoing investigations in her decision to be re-elected as attorney general of the State.

 News of the lawsuit, filed in upstate New York, was first reported by The New York Times.
-The case is attributed to Judge Brenda Sannes in Syracuse, who was appointed in 2014 by Trump’s predecessor President Barack Obama, a Democrat, but the preliminary proceedings will be dealt with by a magistrate in Albany, which is not unusual for a federal court.
+The case is attributed to Judge Brenda Sannes in Syracuse, who was appointed in 2014 by former President Barack Obama, a Democrat, but the preliminary proceedings will be dealt with by a magistrate in Albany, which is not not unusual for a federal court.

-James has spent more than two years investigating whether the Trump Organization misled banks or tax officials about the value of assets by inflating them for favorable loan terms or minimizing them to save money. ‘tax.
+James has spent more than two years investigating whether the Trump Organization has misled banks or tax authorities about the value of assets by inflating them for favorable loan terms or minimizing them to save money. tax.

 James investigators last year interviewed one of Trump’s sons, Eric Trump, an executive with the Trump Organization.
-His office went to court to enforce a subpoena against young Trump, who is listed as chairman of a Trump company that controls one of the assets James examined, and a judge forced him to testify afterwards. that his lawyers abruptly canceled a previously scheduled deposition.
+His office went to court to enforce a subpoena against young Trump, and a judge forced him to testify after his lawyers abruptly quashed a previously scheduled deposition.

-It is rare for law enforcement to issue a civil subpoena for the testimony of a person who is also the subject of a related criminal investigation, in part because the person under criminal investigation might just invoke the Fifth Amendment right to remain silent.
-Trump’s lawyers are unlikely to allow his impeachment unless they are sure his testimony cannot be used against him in a criminal case.
+It is rare for law enforcement to issue a civil summons for the testimony of a person who is also the subject of a related criminal investigation, in part because that person might simply invoke the Fifth Amendment right to keep. the silence.
+His unlikely Trump lawyers would allow his impeachment unless they were sure his testimony could not be used against him in a criminal case.

-The Manhattan District Attorney’s Office is conducting a parallel criminal investigation into Trump’s business dealings.
-Although the civil investigation is separate, James’ office was involved in both.

-Weisselberg has pleaded not guilty to the charges alleging that he and the company evaded taxes on lucrative employee benefits paid to executives.

-Both investigations are at least in part linked to allegations made in news reports and by former Trump personal attorney Michael Cohen that Trump had a habit of distorting asset values.
+Both investigations are at least in part linked to allegations by former Trump personal lawyer Michael Cohen that Trump had already misrepresented asset values.

-James’s office issued subpoenas to local governments as part of the civil investigation into the files relating to Trump’s upper Manhattan estate, known as Seven Springs, and a tax benefit Trump received for placing land in a conservation trust.
+James’ office issued subpoenas to local governments over files relating to the Trumps estate in upper Manhattan, known as Seven Springs, and a tax benefit that Trump received for placing land in a trust of conservation.
 Vance subsequently issued subpoenas requesting many of the same files.

 James’ office also looked at similar issues with a Trump office building in New York City, a hotel in Chicago, and a golf course near Los Angeles.
-His office has also won a series of court rulings forcing Trump’s company and a law firm it hired to hand over treasure troves of documents.
+Her office has also won a series of court rulings forcing the Trumps company and a law firm she hired to hand over treasure troves of documents.

 Follow Michael Sisak on Twitter at twitter.com/mikesisak